 A rock that withstands weathering would be good for using outside.

 Rocks are not just used for building, they are used in lots of different products and materials that we use everyday.
-Check out this list of ways we use rocks.

 A rock guide will have pictures of the rocks as well as descriptions of the rocks’ characteristics and unique features.
 You may need to do some tests to determine your exact rock.